davidbailey/py/README.md

 splunkfile.py: Uses pandas and re to search through a spunk.csv file and find successful logins.

 stocks.py: Playing around with lots of modules to look at stock market data, compute regressions, and create simulations.

+modules: A list of modules used in these files.